tweag/work-daigest/README.md

   --github-handle GITHUB_HANDLE
-                        GitHub handle to use when fetching GitHub data --email EMAIL         Email address to use when filtering calendar events --model {jurassic2,llama2,claude3}
+                        GitHub handle to use when fetching GitHub data --email EMAIL         Email address to use when filtering calendar events --lower-date LOWER_DATE
+                        Lower date limit to consider data for, in the format YYYY-MM-DD.
+Defaults to today - 7 days.
+  --upper-date UPPER_DATE
+                        Upper date limit to consider data for, in the format YYYY-MM-DD.
+Defaults to today.
+  --model {jurassic2,llama2,claude3}
                         Model to use for summary generation
 ```